What are some basic tips when using hand tools?

 - Do not cut towards yourself when using cutting tools.

 - Do not hold the stock in the palm of your hand when using a cutting tool or a screwdriver.
+Always lay it on a workbench or in a vice.

 - Do not wear bulky gloves to operate hand tools.